khengyun/ChatBot_Service/README.md

 # ChatBot

 ## Introduction
 In this task, I will introduce how to leverage the power of LLMs with RAG.
 The results can be viewed on [Jira](https://inspire-lab.atlassian.net/browse/AFT-77).
-The **RAG code** has been modified from [this repo](https://github.com/pixegami/langchain-rag-tutorial) and the remaining code was entirely written by **Khôi**.
+The **RAG code** has been modified from [this repo](https://github.com/pixegami/langchain-rag-tutorial) and the remaining code was entirely written by **Khôi** and **Khang**.

 ## Install dependencies